Timeline of women's sports: 2000s

 2000 – German Sandra Farmand won the World Cup snowboard women's cross race.

+2000 - The first women's outdoor college basketball game was held: Tennessee defeated the Arizona 67–63.

 2000 – The Aggressive Skaters Association created the so-called "Fabiola Rule", after Fabiola da Silva, which allowed women to compete in the formerly all-male vert competition.

+2000 - Women's boxing was legalized in Queensland in 2000.

 2001 – Jutta Kleinschmidt of Germany became the first woman to win the Paris–Dakar Rally.

+2001 - At 15, in 2001, Katie Taylor won the first officially sanctioned female boxing match in Ireland, at the National Stadium, defeating Alanna Audley from Belfast.

+2001 - Ashley Martin became the first woman to play and score points in a Division I American college football game on August 30, 2001, when she kicked an extra point in the first quarter of a game against Cumberland University.
+She would go on to make two more successful extra point attempts in the game, which resulted in a 72–10 Jacksonville State victory.

+2001 - In October 2001 the first women's world amateur boxing championships, called the 2001 Women's World Amateur Boxing Championships, were held in Scranton, in the United States.

+2001 - Nicola Adams became the first woman boxer ever to represent England, which she did in a fight against an Irish boxer.

+2002 - Desi Kontos of South Australia became the first Australian woman to represent the country at the boxing world championships.

+2002 - The first McDonald's All-American Game for girls was played, at Madison Square Garden in New York City.

+2003 - Katie Hnida became the first woman to score in an NCAA Division I-A game, college football's highest level.
+She accomplished this as placekicker for the University of New Mexico Lobos on August 30, 2003.

 2004 – Lilian Bryner of Switzerland became the first woman to win overall in an international 24-hour auto race when she helped to win the 2004 Spa 24 Hours.

 2005 – The American Danica Patrick was the first woman to lead the Indianapolis 500.

 2005 – The New York City Marathon awarded the female champion $130,000, compared to just $100,000 for the male winner.
 It is thought to be the first time a sporting event paid the female winner more than it paid to the male.
 Additionally, it was the largest prize ever awarded at a marathon.